-But before you cast your vote, get to know the 2021 Rail-Trail Hall of Fame nominees!
+Get to know the 2021 Rail-Trail Hall of Fame nominees!

 Weaving through the picturesque landscapes of New Hampshire, this once heavily traveled, former Boston-to-Montreal corridor of the Northern Railroad is now a safe space for residents and tourists alike to commute and enjoy nature.
 Along its 59-mile length, the Northern Rail Trail offers scenic views of lakes, greenery and everyday life for trail users, who flock to the space for activities such as walking, biking, horseback riding, cross-country skiing, snowmobiling, snowshoeing and dogsledding.
 Mascoma Lake, one of six right next to the trail, even skirts around a portion of the trail—allowing for trail users to cool off on a hot day with a swim.
 Historical elements abound along the trail, including: trestles; a covered bridge, the granite remains of a locomotive turntable and restored milestone markers; stone culverts; and Andover’s Potter Place Railroad Station, a restored railroad station from 1874 turned museum.

 Passing through rural areas, most without sidewalks, the Northern Rail Trail was created, and immediately used, as a safe alternative to biking and walking on roads.
 Both students and community members now use the trail for commuting, as well as enjoying programming and events.

 Plans are in the works to extend the Northern Rail Trail to West Lebanon and the state capital of Concord!